javeria-butt/Bioinformatics_Algorithms/Module_4/Module_4_guide.md

 This module addresses the "Zero-Probability" problem in DNA profiling and introduces randomized searching to ensure we find the globally optimal motifs across a genomic landscape.

-🏗️ Phase 4.1: Greedy Motif Search with Pseudocounts
-Concept: Implementing Laplace's Rule of Succession to stabilize the Profile Matrix.

-In standard counting, if a specific nucleotide is absent from a position, its probability becomes 0.
-Since we multiply probabilities, one missing base "kills" the entire score.
-Pseudocounts add a small buffer (+1) to every base to ensure no biological signal is ignored due to a small sample size.

-🛠️ Implementation
-This algorithm incorporates a stabilized profile to maintain sensitivity in complex datasets.
 """

+# 🏗️ Phase 4.1: Greedy Motif Search with Pseudocounts
+# Concept: Implementing Laplace's Rule of Succession to stabilize the Profile Matrix.
+#
+# In standard counting, if a specific nucleotide is absent from a position, its
+# probability becomes 0.
+Since we multiply probabilities, one missing base
+# "kills" the entire score.
+Pseudocounts add a small buffer (+1) to every base
+# to ensure no biological signal is ignored due to a small sample size.

 def ProfileWithPseudocounts(motifs):
     """
+    🛠️ Implementation
     Calculates the profile matrix by applying a +1 pseudocount to all nucleotide counts before normalization.
+This algorithm incorporates a stabilized profile to maintain sensitivity in complex datasets.
     """
     t = len(motifs)
     k = len(motifs[0])
     # Initialize with 1 to prevent zero-probability multiplications
     profile = {nt: [1] * k for nt in "ACGT"}

     for motif in motifs:
         for i, nt in enumerate(motif):